8ctopus/classicpress-sandbox/README.md

 # classicpress sandbox

-Play with classicpress in a docker container
+Play with classicpress in docker

 - `docker-compose up &`
 - `docker exec -it classicpress zsh`